udingpudding/Mortgage-Entity-Extraction/README.md

 # NYU Redlining Lab: Digitizing Historical Mortgage Documents

 ## 📜 Project Overview
-This project involves digitizing **280,000 historical mortgage document scans** (1930–1970) as part of the NYU Redlining Lab.
-The goal was to create a **publicly available dataset** by leveraging **computer vision** and **Generative AI (GenAI)** techniques for entity extraction, eliminating the need for manual digitization and achieving an estimated **cost saving of $300,000** for NYU.
+This project involves digitizing **280,000 historical mortgage document scans** (1930–1970) using modern Data Science methods for NYU's Redlining Research Lab.
+We seek to eliminate the need for manual digitization of documents used for research - achieving an estimated internal **cost saving of $300,000**.
+The digitization process leverages **Computer Vision** and **GenAI** techniques to build an efficient entity extraction pipeline.
+The overarching goal is to create a **publicly available dataset of VHA and FHA documents using the pipeline and publish the codebase** for academic research, replicability, and policy making.

 ## 🔍 Objectives

-1. **Digitize and Preserve Historical Data**
+1. **Digitize Historical Data for Quantitative Research**
-   - Convert legacy mortgage documents into machine-readable formats for research and analysis - enabling the largest quantitative research on redlining to-date.
+   - Convert legacy mortgage documents into machine-readable formats for downstream research and analysis - enabling the largest quantitative research on redlining to-date.

 2. **Ensure Accessibility**
    - Create a publicly available dataset and code to support academic and societal studies on redlining.

-3. **Automate Processes**
+3. **Automate Processes to Save Cost**
-   - Eliminate manual data entry with advanced AI tools, improving efficiency and reducing costs.
+   - Eliminate manual data entry budgets with the pipeline

-## 🛠️ Key Features
+## 🛠️ Final Pilot Testing Outcome

-- **Custom Entity Extraction Pipeline**: Developed a robust **3-stage** pipeline to extract entities and ensure high accuracy across **.TIF** FHA and VHA documents.
+- **Custom Entity Extraction Pipeline**: Developed a robust **3-stage** pipeline to extract entities and ensure high accuracy across **.TIF** document formats.

 ### Pipeline Stages